 Norway vs France is scheduled for 19:00 UTC on 26 June 2026, with local kickoff at 15:00 in Boston.

-Where is the Norway vs France 2026 World Cup match held?
+Where is the Norway vs France 2026 World Cup match held and where can fans find tickets?

 What is the head-to-head record between Norway and France?